 These investigations are lengthy and stressful.
 Additionally, it is important to remember that any information uncovered by the Revenue will be passed to other investigating authorities.
 We have seen on several occasions where the Revenue may have decided against a criminal investigation but they have passed suspicions/evidence re fraud/money laundering/POCA offences to other prosecuting authorities who have then gone on to prosecute.

 We can advise on any potential criminal prosecution and have successfully assisted with many civil code 9 interviews and investigations.

 We are also specialists in VAT and Tax fraud defence and help you in these complex areas.

 Swiss HSBC Account Investigations

 The very recent publicity surrounding holders of Swiss HSBC has caused some wry amusement in this office because we have been advising and defending individuals subject to HMRC investigation since 2010.
 After the German and French authorities paid Herve Falciani for access to the data concerning Swiss HSBC client accounts which fell into his possession, the French authorities then handed HMRC a copy of a list of UK nationals with Swiss HSBC accounts.
-As a result, we advise a number of individuals who are being considered for prosecution by HMRC, and many more who sought to avail of the various amnesties and disclosure facilities, for example the Lichenstein Disclosure Facility (LDF).
+As a result, we advise a number of individuals who are being considered for prosecution by HMRC, and many more who sought to avail themselves of the various amnesties and disclosure facilities, for example the liechtenstein Disclosure Facility (LDF).

 We work closely with leading forensic tax accountants, and have managed to succeed in settling a large number of HMRC investigations concerning these accounts.
 We also advised the only individual to be prosecuted for non-disclosure concerning one of these accounts.
 Jeffrey Lewis and Siobhain Egan deal with these issues.